-It is one of the worst kept secrets but no one seems to want to talk about it.
+It is one of the worst-kept secrets, but no one seems to want to talk about it.
 College is NOT the best four years of most kids’ lives.
-The first semester for most of our kids is a huge adjustment and why wouldn’t it be?
-They have left their home, family, dearest friends and their dog.
-They are living in a small strange room with virtual strangers.
-The food is, perhaps, awful, and the campus confusing.
+The first semester for most of our kids is a huge adjustment, and why wouldn’t it be?
+They have left their home, family, dearest friends, and dog.
+They are living in a small, strange room with virtual strangers.
+The food is, perhaps, awful, and the campus is confusing.
 The expectations of their professor may just create further confusion.
-Why then, would freshman Fall be one of the best periods of your life?
+Why, then, would freshman Fall be one of the best periods of your life?

 I got down to thinking about what I felt strongly about, something I knew I could pour a lot of myself into.

 I had just been talking to an acquaintance about how the college we see on the media or the college our friends and family talk about seems to be a little bit of a garnished reality.

 I had also received the letter from my mom (as depicted in the video) which really got me thinking about my current situation.
 I felt it was something that would be easy to explain in image, and went from there.

 She explains that social media allows students to have a rose-colored look at their high school friends’ experiences at other colleges, only heightening their sense of unease.

 Emery’s mom was understanding of her plight, confessing that she, too, had wanted to transfer when she was in college (and sending her a great Frank Bruni article).
 Experts tell us that admitting to your kids that it was not all a bed of roses is one of the most helpful things we can do.
 The problem is that so many of us remember our last semester of senior year and have blocked out our first semester of freshman year.

 What Can Help Freshmen Can Make the Transition?

 What can help freshmen when they are working through this transition?
 Enjoying their classes and having a place that, while not quite home, feels like home and going on a pre-orientation trip, if such a thing is offered, says Emery.
 It is an early way to meet some classmates and find your footing.